 Each person object is represented as a hash table object within PowerShell.
 That is, a collection of key/value pairs.
 You may import as many key/value pairs as you wish, but you must ensure that each person record is unique and has at least one field that uniquely identifies them, such as an employee ID or a GUID.
 This is often referred to as the "External ID".

 Contracts define the employment details of each person in your organization.
 They can include the start and end date of employment, cost center, department ID (more on that later), and more.
 Contract information must be stored within a property called "Contracts" on the person object as an array of hash tables.

-The following script defines a single person object with a single contract object, and sends it to HelloID with the Write-Output cmdlet (as a converted JSON object).
+The following script defines two person objects, each with a single contract object, and sends it to HelloID with the Write-Output cmdlet (as a converted JSON object).

 $persons = @(